Well, Grant, we’ve had the devil’s own day, haven’t we?

 Albert Sidney Johnston, though defeated in the field and vilified in the press, had not lost confidence in his cause or in himself; that was one crucial point in his favor.
 A second was the fact that the Richmond government, seeing the gravity of the situation, acted vigorously to reinforce him.
 By the first part of April Johnston had gathered more than 40,000 men in and around Corinth, Mississippi.
 Of course, it was also true that his army was indifferently armed and equipped and almost absolutely raw, both officers and men.
 The next big fight would be the first for eight out of ten of Johnston’s soldiers–as well as the last for many.
 Still, if Johnston could strike Grant– now moving slowly up the Tennessee–before Buell joined him, he could fight on roughly equal terms.
 A third point in Johnston’s favor was, ironically, one consequence of the conquest of Henry and Donelson.
 Although Henry Halleck had done little in the campaign except sit in his St. Louis office and rub his elbows (an odd nervous tick), the victories (and his own politicking) had given him top command in the West.
 Old Brains was nothing if not cautious, and Buell was no driver.
 Johnston believed that he could bring Grant to battle before Buell arrived.

 By the first week of April Grant was in camp at Pittsburg Landing on the west bank of the Tennessee just a brisk march from the Mississippi border.
 He had spent most of the previous month drilling his troops, waiting for Buell’s Army of the Ohio (making its laborious way down from Nashville), and planning a drive into Mississippi.
-That plan says much about Grant’s genius as a field commander: his first instinct was always to focus on what he was going to do to the enemy, never on what the enemy might to do him.
+That plan says much about Grant’s genius as a field commander: his first instinct was always to focus on what he was going to do to the enemy, never on what the enemy might do to him.
 It was a combative instinct that would make him supremely successful, but in April of 1862, with his back against the bluffs of the Tennessee River, it would leave him supremely vulnerable.
 Five of Grant’s divisions were camped on a broad, high plateau just west of the landing between two creeks, Snake Creek to the north and Lick Creek a couple of miles to the south.
 A sixth was just north of Snake Creek protecting Crump’s Landing downriver.
 Although Grant was well aware that Johnston was posted in force in Corinth just twenty-odd miles away, he gave little thought to defense.
 First, he supposed that Johnston, already beaten in spirit and leading a demoralized army, would never attack.
 To Halleck he had wired that he had “scarcely the faintest idea of an attack . . . being made upon us.”
 To his staff, he said frankly that he expected Corinth to fall more easily than Donelson.
 One of his brigadiers, Charles F. Smith, went so far as to say that he “wanted nothing better than to have the Rebels come out and attack us.
 We can whip them to hell.”
 Second, thinking offensively, Grant wanted his army to think offensively too.
 To entrench on a defensive line, Grant believed, would thwart the aggressive spirit of his army.
 It was a motion seconded by General Smith: “if we begin to spade [the men] will think we fear the enemy.”
 In the end Grant’s divisions lay in their camps with only casual patrols and a loose line of pickets to discover what might be just west of a little log meetinghouse called Shiloh Church.

 While Grant was making up his mind that Johnston was already whipped, Johnston was taking a page from Grant’s book: that is, thinking hard about what he would do to Grant and not what Grant, soon to be reinforced, might then do to him.
 Although his army was but half-trained and almost thoroughly untried, he intended to march it northeast to Pittsburg Landing, pitch into the Yankees camped there, and drive them into the river.
 If he succeeded, the Confederacy would regain Tennessee and Kentucky.
 In a month he might be operating on the Ohio River.
 Near midnight on April 2, 1862, Beauregard, Johnston’s second-in-command, received a wire from Bethel twenty miles to the north.
 It reported elements of Lew Wallace’s division operating in that area.
 Believing this activity to mean the beginning of a Federal drive on Memphis, Beauregard sent the wire on to Johnston with this notation: “Now is the moment to advance, and strike the enemy at Pittsburg Landing.”
 Although Johnston would have liked to wait for Van Dorn’s 10,000 reinforcements on their way from Arkansas, each day’s delay meant that Buell’s 25,000 were a day’s march nearer to Grant.
 In the early hours of April 3, Johnston ordered his four corps commanders to be “ready to advance upon the enemy in the morning by 6 a.m. with three days’ cooked rations in haversacks, 100 rounds of ammunition for small arms, and 200 rounds for field pieces.”